glxne/DATA332.GG/SentimentAnalysis/README.md

 ```

 2. Did the same with the Sub.product column
-   - More to clean than the product row
+   - More to clean than the product column
 ```
 ggplot(complaints, aes(x = Sub.product)) +
   geom_bar(fill = "skyblue", color = "black") +